 - Are they equipped with the necessary tools and resources for successful remote meetings such as screens, cameras, and video conferencing tools?

-2. Help Teams Plan Their Hybrid Work Schedules
+2. Help Teams Plan Their Hybrid Work Schedules to Maximize Productivity

-Scheduling software is essential for creating a well-organized hybrid workspace.
+Scheduling software is essential for creating a well-organized hybrid work environment.
 With the right scheduling tools, it is possible to enable both in-office and remote employees to work more effectively and efficiently.
 We found that 87% of senior decision-makers have fully or partially implemented room and desk reservation tools, making working for the office more accessible and collaborative.

 When choosing a scheduling tool for your organization, make sure it allows people to choose a desk equipped with the right technology, lets them see who will be in the office, and discover any planned office activities.
 By having visibility into office activity, employees are more likely to come in.
 Microsoft’s WTI Pulse Report shows that: